BHznJNs/InputShare/docs/limitations_en.md

 You can try adjusting the "report rate" (also referred to as "polling rate" in some cases) of your mouse through its driver software (e.g., Logitech G Hub, Razer Synapse, etc.) to 125Hz or a similar value.
 This should significantly improve the situation.

+## Conflict with other softwares that use ADB

+If you use this software while using any software that rely on ADB to connect to your Android device (such as Android Studio), you may encounter a situation where this software cannot successfully connect to Android device.
+Similarly, the Android device you connect using this software cannot be connected by other software using ADB.
+This is a limitation of ADB itself, there is no solution currently.

 ## Conflict with Bonjour

 Some similar software, such as [barrier](https://github.com/debauchee/barrier) and [deskflow](https://github.com/deskflow/deskflow), use [Bonjour](https://developer.apple.com/bonjour/) to simplify network connections.
 However, based on feedback from some users, when running barrier and starting Bonjour on the computer, and then using this software, the connection success rate of this software is significantly reduced.